-The host is British and doesn’t take himself too seriously but which makes for fun videos which are also great to learn from.
+The host is British and doesn’t take himself too seriously but which makes for fun videos that are also great to learn from.

-OPT are a trusted retailer of astronomy and astrophotography equipment.
+OPT is a trusted retailer of astronomy and astrophotography equipment.
 You can check out the Opt Telescopes website here.

-Their YouTube channel has a lot of good content mostly focussed on deep-sky image processing and equipment reviews.
+Their YouTube channel has a lot of good content mostly focused on deep-sky image processing and equipment reviews.

 AstroStace’s YouTube channel is a great collection of deep sky-focussed tutorials, including equipment recommendations and image processing.

-Thierry is one of the masters of astrophotography and has published one of the best books on the topic.
+Thierry is one of the masters of astrophotography and has published one of the best astrophotography books.